Planning enforcement may be necessary when planning rules are not followed.

 These planning breaches are not illegal.
 These will be investigated and if it is in the public interest, action may be taken.

-If what is being carried out on the site is acceptable the council can consider it and grant a retrospective permission.
+If what is being carried out on the site is acceptable the council can consider it by way of a formal planning application and grant a retrospective permission.

-Other breaches can be illegal and lead to prosecution in the courts such as:
+Other breaches can represent a criminal offence and lead to prosecution in the courts such as:

 - Altering the inside or outside of a listed building without permission